ZarehD/AspNetStatic/Readme.md

 ![License: Apache 2](https://img.shields.io/badge/license-Apache%202-blue?style=for-the-badge)

-## Transforms ASP.NET Core into a static site generator.
+## Transforms ASP.NET Core into a Static Site Generator

-Okay, so you want to create a static website, and after doing a bit of research, you learn that all the cool kids are using tools like __Jekyll__, __Hugo__, __Gatsby__, or __Statiq__ if you want to use .NET and C#.
+Okay, so you want to create a static website, and after doing some research, you learn that all the cool kids are using tools like __Jekyll__, __Hugo__, __Gatsby__, or __Statiq__.
 But what you also learn is that all of these tools require you to learn an entirely new way of constructing sites and pages.
 And then it occurs to you, hey wait a minute, I already know how to use ASP.NET Core to create websites, so why oh why do I have to learn a whole new stack just for this?
-Isn't there a better way that lets me use the tools and skills I already know?
+Isn't there a better way?
+Can't I just use the tools and skills I already know?

 Well, now there is!